 Georgia’s DUI Laws

 There are various statutes related to driving under the influence.
 Georgia Code section 40-6-391 provides the criteria for determining when a driver is under the influence.

-According to the state laws, it is a criminal offense to drive or be in control of a vehicle if you:
+According to Georgia DUI laws, it is a criminal offense to drive or be in control of a vehicle if you: